Relational Quadrilateralland. I. The Classical Theory

-Quadrilateralland is the smallest model that possesses both linear constraints (conferring it a `midisuperspace toy model character' in the cosmologically-significant case with scale) and nontrivial subsystem structure.
-The latter includes two non-overlapping subsystems of two particles (2 + 2 split) and subsysems of 2 particles nested within subsystems of 3 particles (\{2 + 1\} + 1 split).
-Applications of this include investigation of Records Theory (see Sec 13.3), structure formation (see Paper IV) and investigating the extent to which one subsystem can be used as a clock for the other parts of the model universe \cite{PW83, Rovellibook}.
-These are useful in the timeless records, histories, semiclassical and combined Halliwell-type approaches to the Problem of Time considered in Paper IV (and make for interesting questions in the \NSI approach posed below and resolved once one has the form of the wavefunctions in Paper III).
+Quadrilateralland is the smallest model that possesses both linear constraints and nontrivial subsystem structure.
+Applications of this include Records Theory, structure formation, investigating the extent to which one subsystem can be used as a clock for the other parts of the model universe \cite{PW83, Rovellibook}, Histories Theory and Combined Semiclassical--Histories--Records Schemes \cite{H03, H09-1, H09-2, AHall, FileR}.

-Counterparts of the configuration space level Keys that solved triangleland \cite{06I, TriCl, FORD, 08I, +tri} are as follows for quadrilateralland.
-(These answer the questions at the end of Sec 1.3).